Building information modeling: China

 China began its exploration on informatisation in 2001.
-The Ministry of Construction announced BIM was as the key application technology of informatisation in "Ten new technologies of construction industry" (by 2010).
+The Ministry of Construction announced BIM was the key application technology of informatisation in "Ten new technologies of construction industry" (by 2010).
 The Ministry of Science and Technology (MOST) clearly announced BIM technology as a national key research and application project in "12th Five-Year" Science and Technology Development Planning.
 Therefore, the year 2011 was described as "The First Year of China's BIM".

 Hong Kong

 In 2006 the Hong Kong Housing Authority introduced BIM, and then set a target of full BIM implementation in 2014/2015.
 BuildingSmart Hong Kong was inaugurated in Hong Kong SAR in late April 2012.
 The Government of Hong Kong mandates the use of BIM for all government projects over HK$30M since 1 January 2018.

 India

 India Building Information Modelling Association (IBIMA) is a national-level society that represents the entire Indian BIM community.
 In India BIM is also known as VDC: Virtual Design and Construction.
 Due to its population and economic growth, India has an expanding construction market.
 In spite of this, BIM usage was reported by only 22% of respondents in a 2014 survey.
 In 2019, government officials said BIM could help save up to 20% by shortening construction time, and urged wider adoption by infrastructure ministries.